jobrunr/website/content/en/documentation/background-methods/recurring-jobs.md

 ---
 title: "Recurring jobs"
 subtitle: "Schedule recurring jobs with a single line of code using any CRON expression or interval."
-keywords: ["java recurring job", "java cron job", "cron", "crontab", "java cron"]
+keywords: ["java recurring job", "java cron job", "cron", "crontab", "java cron", "cron interval", "cron expression", "recurring jobs", "distributed job scheduler"]
 description: "Create a CRON job in Java using JobRunr with only one line of code."
 date: 2020-09-16T11:12:23+02:00
 layout: "documentation"